yenloned/Benchmark-Analytics-Engine/README.md

 # Benchmark Analytics Engine

-A comprehensive desktop application for portfolio analysis and benchmark comparison.
+A comprehensive desktop application for stock portfolio analysis and benchmark comparison.
 This project built a robust financial applications with proper error handling, data processing, and quantitative analysis capabilities.

 ## 🛠️ Setup and Installation